 Education: OncoVision Initiative

 Precision Medicine Initiatives hopes to improve patient prognosis and decrease the number of cancer-related deaths.
-However, we plan to do this not only through the use of technology to diagnose and treat cancer, but also through educating people on being able to recognize and screen themselves for symptoms of cancer.
-So far, we've educated hundreds of people through our OncoVision Initiative.
+However, I plan to do this not only through the use of technology to diagnose and treat cancer, but also through educating people on being able to recognize and screen themselves for symptoms of cancer.
+So far, my team and I have educated over 1,400 people through OncoVision.
 Click the image below to learn more.